hobby-kube/guide/README.md

 > Complexity is security's worst contender.

 A project called [WireGuard](https://www.WireGuard.io/) supplies the best of both worlds at this point.
-Running as a Kernel module, it not only offers excellent performance, but is dead simple to set up and provides a tunnel interface out of the box.
+Running as a Kernel module, it not only offers excellent performance but is dead simple to set up and provides a tunnel interface out of the box.
 It may be disputed whether running VPN within the Kernel is a good idea, but then again alternatives running in userland such as [tinc](https://www.tinc-vpn.org/) or [fastd](https://projects.universe-factory.net/projects/fastd/wiki) aren't necessarily more secure.
 However, they are an order of magnitude slower and typically harder to configure.

 ### WireGuard setup